The Top 8 Reasons to Declare Your Independence From Meat & Dairy

 You will never need to take vitamin C if you eat a red bell pepper a day since it packs three times the vitamin C as an orange.
 Start your day with hot water with lemon and get 1/3 of the daily recommended amount of vitamin C for the day.
 Eat a large vegetable-filled salad for lunch, and get several greens for dinner, and you'll never feel tired or sluggish after a meal.
 Nature's fast food is a piece of fruit.
 Eat a peach, an apple or a plum for slow-burning clean energy.
 To fight off all viruses, COVID-19 included, keep your body in the best shape possible, inside and out, by getting sleep, exercising daily and eating plant-based foods.

-The list of Immunity boosting foods is so long, we chose the top 13, but when you look at a farm stand, bets are on that you could find immune-boosting phytochemicals or antioxidants or vitamins or minerals, from A to Zinc, that will help your body fight off the virus.
+The list of Immunity boosting foods is so long, we identified 13 of the best, but when you look at a farm stand, bets are that you could find immune-boosting phytochemicals or antioxidants or vitamins or minerals, from A to Zinc, that will help your body fight off the virus.
 Here is the story on the Top 13 Foods to Eat to Boost Immunity Now.
-One favorite: Mushrooms.
+One of our favorites: Mushrooms.

 Studies show that those who eat a low-carb, vegan, or plant-based diet have a smaller waist circumference than those who don't and that the most dramatic weight loss has been found among people who adopt a vegan diet.
 "Obese participants found the most pronounced effect on weight loss [from] a vegan diet."
 Meanwhile, over the course of months, the most dramatic health benefits also come from a vegan diet.
 So it's a win-win across the board.

 There is no question that nutrient-dense food such as vegetables and fruit will help you lose weight.
 When you fill-up on fiber and vegetables–which are made up of water more than any other molecule–you get satisfied with fewer calories, and your body burns off these calories quicker than calorie-dense foods full of fat, added sugar, simple carbs, and chemicals.
-Try the VegStart Diet for a weight-loss plan you can live with.
-It will teach you how to prepare and create meals that are delicious, filling, and help you lose weight naturally.
+Try the 14-Day Plant-Based Diet for a natural weight-loss plan you can live with.
+Designed by a Registered Dietician, it will teach you how to prepare and create meals that are delicious, filling, and help you lose weight naturally.

 Consider this recent study, for one: "Plant-based diets are associated with lower blood pressure, lower blood lipids, and reduced platelet aggregation than non-vegetarian diets, and are beneficial in weight management, reduce the risk of developing metabolic syndrome, and type 2 diabetes.
 Well planned vegetarian diets provide benefits in preventing and reversing atherosclerosis and in decreasing CVD [cardiovascular disease] risk factors and should be promoted through dietary guidelines and recommendations."